 It’s time for A Better Cherriots.
-As the project name suggests, Cherriots is working to provide better bus service in Salem-Keizer and the surrounding areas.
+As the project name suggests, Cherriots is working to provide better bus service in Salem-Keizer and the surrounding region.
 With the passage of Oregon House Bill 2017 (HB 2017), Cherriots will be getting more resources in 2019 to provide a major expansion in service and address other longstanding needs.

-A Better Cherriots: Service Proposal
+A Better Cherriots

 1. Help families and low-income riders